cunarist/family/README.md

 # About

-An addon for Blender with duplicate and delete operations including children
+An addon for Blender with select, duplicate and delete operations including children